I wrote about this topic previously but have new and surprising data.

 Obviously, there may be overlap between these groups – for example, a foreign-born American resident may do a study abroad in college and then join the U.S. military, and then take a foreign job!
 My simple estimate would count that person 3 times!

 A reasonable guess is at least 1 in 4, and probably 1 in 3 U.S. residents have studied, lived or worked abroad.

 UPDATE: I neglected to consider that many of those who lived abroad may have had children who accompanied them during their work assignment or other tasks abroad.
 I now believe that up 40% of the U.S. population has lived abroad at some point in their life.
 A staggering figure.

 In a globalized world, who do think will move into management positions and grow their career upwards?

-Since that survey likely encompassed all types of businesses, the percentage is likely much higher in multi-national corporations and businesses that have international sales.
-In fact, within businesses doing international sales, this figure likely approaches 100% who will be more likely to give responsibility and promotions to those with international experience.
+Since that survey encompassed all types of businesses, the percentage is likely much higher in multi-national corporations and businesses that have international sales.
+In fact, within businesses doing international sales, this figure might approach 100% who will be more likely to give responsibility and promotions to those with international experience.